Rob Ray: Post-retirement career

 After 14 seasons as the Buffalo Sabres' main enforcer, Ray was traded to the Ottawa Senators for future considerations in 2003.
 Ray appeared in only 11 games over two seasons with the Senators, playing another 5 with their AHL affiliate, the Binghamton Senators.
 Ray ended his NHL career with 3,207 career penalty minutes, ranking him 6th overall in NHL history.

 Ray scored on his first shot in his first shift in the NHL, and also on his last shot in his last shift.

 Ray worked for the Buffalo Sabres as an intermission, sideline, and post game reporter for games on the Sabres Hockey Network.

-On 11 June 2012, the Buffalo Sabres announced that Ray would replace Harry Neale as the Sabres' color commentator, where he works alongside Rick Jeanneret.
+On 11 June 2012, the Buffalo Sabres announced that Ray would replace Harry Neale as the Sabres' colour commentator, where he worked alongside Rick Jeanneret and now with Dan Dunleavy.
 Ray also co-hosts, along with former Buffalo Bills star Ruben Brown, a weekly television show entitled The Enforcers for Time Warner Cable SportsNet.
 He is also on the permanent roster of the Buffalo Sabres Alumni Hockey Team and serves as the organization's president.
 He has also written a book titled "Rayzor's Edge".
 As of 2022 Ray is an assistant coach for the Buffalo Jr Sabres 09 team.

 Alongside his work, he is married to Juliean Ray and is a father of two, Robert Jr. and Jordan Ray.